Galapagos Islands Vacations: everything you should know before booking

 travel insurance - 20 USD to purchase the TCT card

-- 100 USD to pay at your arrival
+- 100 USD to pay upon arrival

 THE COMPLETE DEPARTURE/ARRIVAL STEPS TO THE GALAPAGOS